Behavioral Finance Symposium explores intersection of economics, psychology, policy

-The symposium’s second day began with a keynote address by Diana Farrell of the JPMorgan Chase Institute, followed by a panel on macro-market stability.
+The symposium’s second day began with a keynote address by Diana Farrell of the JPMorgan Chase Institute (see video), followed by a panel on macro-market stability (see video).
 Farrell highlighted how the JPMorgan Chase Institute, JP Morgan’s global think tank, has been able to use anonymized consumer data to glean new insights into how consumers make decisions in response to changing financial circumstances.
 In one surprising analysis, the think tank found that when homeowners learned their mortgage payments were about to go down due to lower interest rates, they immediately increased their spending by 9 percent.
 When their mortgage payments did go down, they increased their spending even more, by 15 percent.
 They ended up spending more money than they were going to “save” from the lower mortgage payments.

 The symposium concluded with a macroeconomic panel that included Andrew Caplin of New York University, Claire Hill of the University of Minnesota Law School, John Leahy of the Ford School, and Joseph Tracy of the Federal Reserve Bank of Dallas.
 In a wide ranging discussion that spanned housing, emotion, and other big picture issues. the panelists explored how behavioral insights can lead to smarter regulation and to policies that create a more stable macroeconomic environment.